-It is possible to make a qualitative leap in improving the effectiveness of remedies on the basis of the usage of environmentally-friendly technologies, the use of physical mechanisms of which will ensure effective absorption, reflection and removal of laser radiation.
+It is possible to make a qualitative leap in improving the effectiveness of remedies on the basis of the usage of radioisotope technologies, the use of physical mechanisms of which will ensure effective absorption, reflection and removal of laser radiation.
+Figure 1 shows the location of the proposed radioisotope technologies as part of existing REM protection methods against EMR [6].